gardener-attic/kubify/doc/openstack.md

 On openstack the given image names are directly used to lookup the images (see `glance`).
 The `bin/os` folder provides a script (`os_image`) that can be used to upload an appropriate coreos image.

+The expected image names are by default:
+- `ubuntu-16.04` for the bastion host
+- `coreos-`<version> for the cluster nodes

+The image for the bastion can be chossen arbitrarily, but the expected user is `ubuntu`.
+It can be changed by specifying the `user_name` atributte for the `bastion` settings in `terraform.tfvars`

+The node image *MUST* always be a coreos image.